11 Things To Do With Pumpkins After Halloween

 Pumpkin on the ground

-Whether you bought small Sugar Pie pumpkins to decorate whole or giant Howden pumpkins to carve into Jack-o'-lanterns for your front porch, the day after Halloween brings a dilemma: what to do with all of that leftover pumpkin that won't result in a ton of waste.
+Whether you bought small Sugar Pie pumpkins to decorate whole or giant Howden pumpkins to carve into Jack-o'-lanterns for your front porch, the day after Halloween brings a dilemma: what do you do with all of that leftover pumpkin that won't result in a ton of waste.

 Eat Them!